 How do counseling and meditation belong together?

 If you come to see me as a counseling client, you don’t have to meditate or even desire to meditate.
-I do, however, incorporate mindfulness practices any my training into my counseling approach and as part of our sessions.
+I do, however, incorporate mindfulness practices into my counseling approach and as part of our sessions.